 We make regular assessments of children's learning, and we use this information to ensure that future planning reflects identified needs.
 Assessment in the Early Years Foundation Stage is on-going and is an integral part of the learning and development process.
+The school uses Target Tracker to support this progress.
 The observations and assessments are used to identify learning priorities and plan the next stages in the learning experiences for the child.
 The observations are recorded as part of the Early Years Foundation Stage Profile, and through each child's Learning Journey.
 In addition to using Develop Matters to show progress, each child is also assessed on the characteristics of effective learner against the EYFS.
 Parents are able to contribute to and review their child's file at any time.